henriksommerfeld/blog-hugo/content/article/2020-02-26-mac-setup/index.md

 ```

 Each app needs a restart to make it take effect, see [Stack Overflow][6].

+### Toggling integrated terminal focus in Visual Studio Code

+A thing I have found useful is to be able to toggle focus between the editor and the integrated terminal in VS Code with the keyboard.
+There is currently no built-in shortcut for this, so I have added one.
+This is for _my_ keyboard (a Swedish one), but I think that's okay since most other shortcut descriptions on the web assumes an English keyboard.
+Showing and hiding the terminal is ⌘J, btw.

+Keyboard shortcuts are accessed from _Code_ -> _Preferences_ -> _Keyboard Shortcuts [⌘K ⌘S]_.
+The commands are called _Terminal: Focus Terminal_ and _View: Focus Active Editor Group_.
+I use the lovely shortcut ⌘Ö for both of them (toggling) and the conditions are `!terminalFocus` and `terminalFocus`respectively.

+{{<post-image image="vs-code-terminal-toggling.png" borderless="true" />}}

 ## Controlling sound volume on external display